Advise Me

 When someone is diagnosed with cancer, you may worry that you might say or do the wrong thing.
 Everyone’s situation is unique, but most people find these statements and actions help support someone with cancer:

 • Play to your strengths.
-There are different types of support people can provide.
-Some people are better at practical assistance, such as preparing meals, taking care of the lawn or driving kids home from school.
+There are different types of assistance people can provide.
+Some people are better at practical support, such as preparing meals, taking care of the lawn or driving kids home from school.
 Others are more emotionally oriented and are better at being present and listening.
 “Figure out which one you have the bandwidth for and offer that type of support,” Dr. Imburgia said.

 • Listen without judgment.
 Allow your loved one to share their feelings without interrupting or minimizing them.
 Acknowledge and validate what they are going through.